 Insync Insurance offers specialist cover and advice to the Hair and Beauty Industry.
-Tailored packages are available from Public Liability for Mobile Hairdressers to full Salon policies.
+Tailored packages are available from Public Liability for Mobile Hairdressers and Beauticians to full Salon policies.

 Our team of expert Gurus can Compare Beauty or Hairdressing Insurance policies from up to 10 Insurers in minutes to ensure that you have the right level of cover at the right price.

 You can request a quote online, alternatively, why not book a free Business Insurance review with one of our team at a time that suits YOUR diary.GET A QUOTE